 • Tooth trauma

 Root canal therapy is a remarkable treatment with a very high rate of success that can halt the spread of infection and restore the healthy portion of the tooth.
-In fact, root canal therapy is designed to save a problem tooth.
+Root canal therapy is designed to save a problem tooth.
 Before the treatment was developed, the only alternative for treating a diseased tooth was extraction.

 Root canal therapy usually entails one to three visits.
 During root canal therapy, our dentists will gently remove the infected tissues and fill the tooth with an elastic material and medication designed to prevent infection.
 The tooth is then sealed with a dental crown to restore its function and structure.
 Most patients who have root canal therapy at Potomac Dental Centre experience little to no discomfort or pain.